adrianhopebailie/web-monetization/explainer.md

 It must be possible for the user to get a summary of payments compiled by the browser.
 These should be broken down by origin of the websites paid and the provider making the payments, date and time [the payment provider notified the browser, or the browser dispatched the payment?
 Or both?] to allow the user to reconcile data from websites and providers about how much they have paid.

 It should also be possible to tell the browser NOT to pay a particular website any money.
 (Use case: web user needs to visit a monetized web site with unpalatable viewpoints etc and doesn't want to contribute financially.)

+*Bruce reckons that document.monetization shouldn't be present in this case - site should not be able to guess that their site is blocked because document.monetization.state never moves from pending*.

 It should also be possible to tell the browser a list of sites which can optionally be paid more than usual sum.
 (Use case: web user visits favourite charity's website.) **Note:** For privacy reasons the provider does not know which site the user is visiting.